 4.3.1.1 Power dynamic range

 The minimum controlled output power of the UE is defined as the power in the channel bandwidth for all transmit bandwidth configurations (resource blocks), when the power is set to a minimum value.
-For existing FR1 bands, the minimum output power is -33 dBm for 100 MHz channel bandwidth.
-Hence, the power dynamic range is 56 dB for 100 MHz channel bandwidth with power class 3 (23 dBm maximum output power) UE.
+For Rel-18 FR1 bands, the minimum output power is -33 dBm for 100 MHz channel bandwidth.
+Hence, the power dynamic range is 56 dB for 100 MHz channel bandwidth with power class 3 (i.e. 23 dBm maximum output power) UE.

 4.3.1.2 Spectral mask